How to Look After Your Hands and Wrists In Muay Thai

 Hand therapy

-If a hand or wrist injury is serious but doesn't involve any broken bones, it's likely that you'll be referred to a hand therapist for assessment and treatment.
+If a hand or wrist injury is serious but doesn't involve any broken bones, it's likely that a medical professional with refer you to a hand therapist for assessment and treatment.
 As part of their assessment, they can undertake diagnosis using x-rays and injections (and are good at recognising combat sport related injuries due to the number of boxers they frequently see).
 Hand therapists then provide non-surgical care for hand disorders and injuries using physical methods such as exercise, wound care and splinting.

 For many, hand therapy is a type of rehabilitation through occupational therapy, physiotherapy and psychological support.
 It can be incredibly useful for injuries that don't need surgery and also for post-surgery care.
 Like any recovery, it takes a while to fully recover from your injuries even with attentive hand therapy.
 However, the expertise provided is likely to make your recovery faster and more effective.